aubrian-halili/shout-out/Readme.md

 ```

 ## Redis Setup
-  Update the config file located in this path:
+  Update the config file for Redis connection which is located in this path:

 ```bash
 $ cd /app_dir/server/config.js